lalamefine/echoserver/README.md

  - `SCT_TOKEN` : If set, the server will respond to `/.well-known/scale-test-claim-token.txt` with this token (plain text)

 Flags take precedence over environment variables.

-New endpoint:
-- `/.well-known/scale-test-claim-token.txt` : returns the SCT token as plain text when `SCT_TOKEN` env var is set or the `-sct_token` flag is provided

 ## Docker compose example:
 ```yaml